bobbydilley/lindbergh-loader/README.md

 You will need an nvidia graphics card and I have tested with the latest version of Ubuntu.

+Please be aware that the project is in very early stages, and there will be lots of issues with all games.

 ## Dependencies

 First make sure you have up to date nVidia drivers for your computer, and then install the following: